AGRI-HR — reviews, conditions, salary 2026

 Accommodation and living conditionsWhat to expect, cost

 Accommodation is arranged by the operator or farm.
-Standard conditions for the scheme: caravans or dormitories, £50–70/week, shared kitchen and showers, rooms for 2–6 people.
+Standard conditions for the scheme: caravans or dormitories, up to £77.70/week (the statutory maximum, accommodation offset), shared kitchen and showers, rooms for 2–6 people.

 Specific conditions depend on the farm.
 Clarify accommodation details before signing the contract: type of accommodation, cost, number of people per room, availability of Wi‑Fi and transport to town.